 Having an independent Board is a key to good corporate governance.
 The Bank has structures and procedures in place to ensure that the Board operates independently of executive management.
 These include appointing an independent, non-executive Director as chairman and ensuring that there are non-executive Directors who can bring special professional expertise to the Board.
-All the existing Directors meet the criteria of 'independent director' as defined by Article 1 of the CMA code of corporate governance issued under circular no. 11/2002 dated June 2002.
-The CMA has amended the definition of 'independent director' in the circular issued on 24 October 2012 and the Bank will ensure compliance with the new definition.
+There are three independent directors as per the definition of 'independent director' in the circular issued by CMA on 24 October 2012.